 Regarding the challenges of working the 2nd shift or 3rd shift, you don’t need to get intimated.
 After all, there are challenges in any work you choose to do, and shift work is no different.

 Opting for something different is not easy.
 So, ask yourself, are you willing to take the challenges of shift work head-on?
-If the answer is yes, don’t think twice before applying for a late shift job near you!
+Don’t think twice before applying for a late shift job near you if the answer is yes!
 It’s then just a matter of identifying, planning, and following your career choices accordingly!

 Best of luck!